-To apply to this fellowship, submit the following materials to email@example.com by March 25th, 2022:
+To apply to this fellowship, submit the following materials as PDF attachments to firstname.lastname@example.org by March 15th, 2023:

 - Your resume or CV of up to two pages;

 - Personal Statement (750-1000 words) describing your background and how you selected a career related to the field of energy efficiency;

 - Plan of Action (750-1000 words) describing your academic plans and how the Rosenfeld Award will support, broaden and/or accelerate them.

 - December 15, 2022 – Applications open

 - April 15, 2023 – Notification of award

 Eligibility and Selection Criteria

 Only current UC Berkeley students enrolled in a Ph.D., Masters, J.D. or professional program are eligible for this award.
 The selection committee is especially interested in the potential for specific activities in your plan to make a useful contribution to energy efficiency technologies, strategies (including strategies that address behavior), and policies.
 The successful applicant will be selected for their academic merit, passion, and commitment to pursuing both educational and career paths with a focus on energy efficiency.
 Heavy weight will be given to the potential of the plan of action to make a contribution in this area.